hydroflux/abstractor-ws/BACKLOG.md

 ### Armadillo To Do

-- [ ] Integrate armadillo scripts to work with the top level environment file
-- [ ] Create a convert_document_numbers script
-- [ ] Create an "execution", "review", & "download only" option for execution
+- [ ] Create an "review", & "download only" option for execution

 ### Iguana To Do